 The main concepts are as follows:

-- The College is open to all students and staff without discrimination on the basis of religion, race, ethnic origin or gender.
+- The University is open to all students and staff without discrimination on the basis of religion, race, ethnic origin or gender.

 - It is a fee-paying institution, with a mechanism to promote sponsorship for needy students.